OlegShamaev/GUI-YOLOv8-OBB-4-STREAMS/README.md

 </a>

 ```
+├── main.py            <- This is the main entry point of the project.
 ├── LICENSE            <- Open-source license if one is chosen
 ├── Makefile           <- Makefile with convenience commands like `make db' and other
 ├── README.md          <- The top-level README for developers using this project.